ORGULLO LATINO

 From funny episodes with comedian and writer Cristela Alonzo to a surprising immigration story with superstar beauty vlogger Iris Beilin and deep conversations with Brooklyn 99 actress Stephanie Beatriz, listeners get to hear powerful, real-life stories that resonate in every episode.

-As one listener with whom Isabella wholeheartedly agrees said: "This podcast has taught me so much I think all Latino women should take time to listen to this and learn something!"
+One listener, with whom Isabella wholeheartedly agrees, said: "This podcast has taught me so much I think all Latina women should take time to listen to this and learn something!"

-Oprah Daily recently named Cafe con Pam one of the top Latino podcasts in 2022.
+Oprah Daily recently named Café con Pam as one of the top Latino podcasts in 2022.

-Host and producer Pam Covarrubias embraces her Spanglish and considers curiosity her biggest motivator, so now she asks questions – sometimes uncomfortable – for a living.
+Host and producer Pam Covarrubias embraces her Spanglish and considers curiosity her biggest motivator, so now she asks questions – some more awkward than others – for a living.

-She interviews barrier-breaking Latinos and people of color such as Prisca Dorcas Mojica Rodríguez, Ángel Aviles and Chloé Nwangwu, every week and presents an optimistic perspective on how they make the world a better place.
+Every week she interviews barrier-breaking Latinos and people of color such as Prisca Dorcas Mojica Rodríguez, Ángel Aviles and Chloé Nwangwu, presenting an optimistic perspective on how they make the world a better place.

-No topic is off limits for Pam, who tackles everything from the sex questions most people are too embarrassed to ask to more spiritual topics like how to find courage.
+No topic is off limits for Pam, who tackles everything from the sex we're too afraid to discuss, to more spiritual topics like how to find courage.

 Radio Menea